soabase/soabase-web/README.md

 # soabase-web

-Soabase Web is a [Dropwizard](http://www.dropwizard.io) that enables easy serving of multi-language web apps using the Java version of [Handlebars](https://github.com/jknack/handlebars.java) with the following features:
+Soabase Web is a [Dropwizard](http://www.dropwizard.io) extension that enables easy serving of multi-language web apps using the Java version of [Handlebars](https://github.com/jknack/handlebars.java) with the following features:

 * Can serve from a directory or a ZIP/JAR file
   * Serving from a directory makes development simpler